paul-grassi/800-63-3/sp800-63-3/front.md

-A summary of the technical requirements for each of the authenticator assurance and confidence levels is provided below.
+A summary of the technical requirements for each of the authenticator and identity  assurance levels is provided below.

 **Authenticator Assurance Level 1** - Authenticator Assurance Level (AAL) 1 provides single factor remote network authentication, giving some assurance that the same Claimant who participated in previous transactions is accessing the protected transaction or data.
 AAL 1 allows a wide range of available authentication technologies to be employed and requires only a single authentication factor to be used.
 It also permits the use of any of the authentication methods of higher authenticator assurance levels.
 Successful authentication requires that the Claimant prove through a secure authentication protocol that he or she possesses and controls the authenticator.
 Plaintext passwords or secrets are never transmitted across a network at AAL 1.
 However, this level does not require cryptographic methods or secrets with sufficient entropy to fully block offline attacks.
 For example, simple password challenge-response protocols are allowed.
 In many cases an eavesdropper, having intercepted such a protocol exchange or stored credentials, will be able to find the password with a straightforward dictionary attack.